Hawaii Food Guide

 Poke

 Poke isn’t just a dish in Hawaii, it’s part of the Hawaiian way of life.
 You can easily find this chunk, raw-fish salad throughout the Hawaiian Islands.
 The seafood used in poke is incredibly fresh, and there are a dizzying array of varieties.
 Depending on your spice preference, you can get different sauces for your poke, but we highly recommend trying some spicy ahi poke.
-A poke bowl is one of the most popular options if you’re heading to the beach and need a quick meal.
+As mentioned in our Kauai Restaurant Guide, poke bowls are one of the most popular options if you’re heading to the beach and need a quick meal.
 The dish is typically served over white or brown rice.

 Loco Moco